Automating Rigid Origami Design: Introduction

 \section{Introduction}

-Origami may be ancient to the arts, but it is young to science.
+\thefootnote Origami may be ancient to the arts, but it is young to science.
 Only in recent years, researchers began to rigorously investigate the underlying principles of folding.
 This has resulted in applications of origami in various fields of robotics, architecture, biomedical engineering, deployable structures, metamaterials, aerospace applications, and more \cite{engOrigamiReview2021,wang2019origami,Callens2018,Turner2015,KURIBAYASHI2006131,morgan2016approach}.

 Rigidly foldable patterns, known as rigid origami, are of particular interest in practical applications since the material does not deform while folding such patterns.
 Even more importantly, in principle the folding motion of a rigid pattern can be induced by a single folding activation, also referred to as the patterns' degree of freedom (DOF) \cite{He2019,Luca2019-n}.
-This makes rigid origami easy to deploy and particularly interesting for engineering applications.
+This allows for creation of shapes that are not only beautiful, but are also functional.

 Traditional origami tackles the question of how a given crease pattern, defined by a set of creases drawn on a flat piece of paper, will fold.
-However, a more useful question in engineering is how to define a pattern such that it folds into a given target shape.
+However, a more useful question is how to define a pattern such that it folds into a given target shape.
 This is commonly known as the inverse origami problem.
 Note that this is a complex problem since determining the foldability of a general crease pattern alone is NP-hard \cite{demaine2010}.
 Recent works started to address the inverse origami problem \cite{Demaine2017,Dudte2016,He2019}.
 Unfortunately, these previous works either focus on non-rigid origami and allow the pattern to have many degrees of freedom \cite{Demaine2017} or approximate shapes using only known tessellations and their variations \cite{Dudte2016,He2019,Tachi2010}.
 Even though it is possible to approximate some shapes very well using rigid origami tessellations, beyond the space of the tessellations there is a much larger space of general foldable patterns.
+Furthermore, none of these works explore the possibility of specifying not the target shape itself, but a flexible abstract objective or function that the folded shape should fulfill, which allows for even more creative freedom.